Mackintosh Library Collections: Arts Pedagogy

 Anatomy & Life-Drawing

 Drawing of models and the study of anatomy were key requirements in the painting and drawing courses.
-Students were encouraged to draw from life, but also to copy the antique plaster casts held by the School.
+Some students, such as Jessie M. King, studied anatomy at medical college before arriving at GSA.
+Once here, students were encouraged to draw from life, but also to copy the antique plaster casts held by the School.
 James Morton Dunlop taught Antique and Anatomy classes at GSA, and wrote a guide for students which proved highly popular and was published in many editions.
 Several folios were purchased for the Library’s collections, each illustrating human or animal anatomy in large-format engravings.
 Chief among these is a volume from 1691 by Bernardino Genga, and a 1528 volume by Albrecht Durer.
 The latter is the oldest book across all Library collections.

 Information on the GSA plaster casts is also available for consultation in GSA Archives.